matiles/Programming-Studio-Steganography/README.md

-315-Project-4
+Programming Studio: Project 4
 =============

 Overview
 --------

-  This repository contains 4 tools.
+  This repository contains 2 tools.

-  1. RSA Encryption
-  2. Cryptanalysis of RSA
-  3. Steganography (1-LSB BMP and tracks on midi)
+  1. Steganography (1-LSB BMP and tracks on midi)
-  4. Steganalysis and countermeasure
+  2. Steganalysis and countermeasure

   * munchkin_steg is a command line tool for embeding messages in the least significant bit of a bmp file.
   * scarecrow_steg is a command line tool for embeding messages in tracks of a midi file.